Gestational Diabetes and Minority Women

-Gestational diabetes occurs at a higher rate among Hispanics, African Americans, Native Americans, South or East Asians, Pacific Islanders, or people of Aboriginal descent.
+Gestational Diabetes occurs at a higher rate among Hispanics, African Americans, Native Americans, South or East Asians, Pacific Islanders, or people of Aboriginal descent.

-In addition to race, risk factors include:
+In addition to race, Risk factors for gestational diabetes include:

-- Family history - If you have a close relative (parent or sibling) with Type 2 diabetes, you are at increased risk of developing gestational diabetes.
+- Family History - If you have a close relative (parent or sibling) with type 2 diabetes, you are at increased risk of developing gestational diabetes.

 - Age - Gestational diabetes is more common in pregnant women older than 25 years.